Happ History, Family Crest & Coats of Arms

 Early Origins of the Happ family

-Another 302 words (22 lines of text) covering the year 1307 is included under the topic Early Happ History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Happ research.
+Another 75 words (5 lines of text) covering the year 1307 is included under the topic Early Happ History in all our PDF Extended History products and printed products wherever possible.

 Happ Spelling Variations